 On the 5th of April, 1994, Kurt's body was found sprawled in his house in Seattle by an electrician.
 He had committed suicide by shooting himself with his favorite shotgun.
 There was a note that was addressed to his wife and daughter.

 In his suicide note, he alluded to two things that had brought him to suicide―the stomach pain that had haunted him for years together, and his agony over his music, about which he wrote, "don't have the passion anymore."
 The note ended with the words "I love you, I love you."

 Two days after Kurt Cobain's body was found, close to 5,000 people gathered in Seattle for a candlelight vigil.
 The distraught crowd filled the air with profane chants, burnt their flannel shirts, and fought with police.

 Even in death he was worth a lot of money.
 Cobain merchandise hit the stands in no time.
-The media created various angles to his death and life.
-One senior music executive put it best when he said, "The only thing that wasn't done for Kurt was putting him in a straitjacket and locking him in a room.
+The media created so much about his death, life.
+One senior music executive said, "The only thing that wasn't done for Kurt was putting him in a straitjacket, locking him in a room.
 But I'm sure that there are a lot of people who are thinking now - Why didn't I do that?"